autoplot/documentation/javadoc/org/autoplot/ascii/AsciiTableDataSourceFactory.md

+# org.autoplot.ascii.AsciiTableDataSourceFactory

-# org.autoplot.ascii.AsciiTableDataSourceFactoryFactory for AsciiTableDataSource readers for the ASCII table reader.
+Factory for AsciiTableDataSource readers for the ASCII table reader.

-AsciiTableDataSourceFactory( )
+# AsciiTableDataSourceFactory( )
 Creates a new instance of AsciiTableDataSourceFactory

 ***